LoubnaEA/ToGitOrNotToGit/docs/creators.md

 # *The Creators*

 > **Part I - The Shakespearean Death Map**
-> Focus : Core dramatists of the English Renaissance, linking creators to their moral, political and theatrical preoccupations
+> Focus : Core dramatists of the English Renaissance, linking creators to their moral, political and theatrical preoccupations.

 ### 🎭 Elizabethan, Jacobean & Caroline Dramatists Overview